Channelling Multimodality Through a Unimodalizing Transport: Warp-U Sampler and Stochastic Bridge Sampling Estimator: Warp-U Sampling and Estimation Methods

-Let $q_1$ and $q_2$ denote unnormalised densities with unknown normalising constants $c_1$ and $c_2$, respectively, and for simplicity we assume they share the same support $\Theta= \mathbb{R}^d$.
-We are interested in estimating their ratio $r=c_1/c_2$ (e.g., a Bayes factor).
-For this scenario, bridge sampling \citep{bennett1976efficient,meng1996simulating} relies on the following identity:
+To provide the necessary notation and background, this sub-section briefly reviews the parts of \cite{meng1996simulating}, \cite{meng2002warp}, and \cite{wang2022warp} on which we build, before we present our main proposals in the rest of Section~\ref{sec:sampling}.
+Let $q_1$ and $q_2$ denote unnormalized densities with unknown normalizing constants $c_1$ and $c_2$, respectively, and for simplicity we assume they share the support $\Theta= \mathbb{R}^d$.
+We are interested in estimating $r=c_1/c_2$ (e.g., a Bayes factor).
+For this scenario, bridge sampling \citep{bennett1976efficient,meng1996simulating} relies on the identity: where $\alpha$ is the bridge function (discussed below), and $\Expect_{p_i}$ denotes an expectation with respect to $\vtheta\sim p_i=q_i/c_i$, for $i=1,2$.
+This identity leads to the bridge sampling estimator: